openbridge/chatlytics/THEMES.md

 # Designing a Theme - Customization Best Practices
+When creating a theme, aesthetics should be considered, but more important is the legibility of the data visualization, which allows for better user engagement.
+We provide some guides, tips and samples to get your started!

 ## Understanding Color & Typography
 As we mentioned earlier you need to think about color and typography.
 Both are critical to creating visualizations that tell stories with your data.